Bitcoin is a Trillion $ Economy

-Steven Mnunchin, Treasury Secretary, and Wife Posing as Bond Villains, while Enjoying Dollar Bills at the Bureau of Engraving, and Daydreaming of Tax Cuts for Multimillionaires
+Steven Mnuchin, Treasury Secretary, and Wife Posing as Bond Villains, while Enjoying Dollar Bills at the Bureau of Engraving, While Dreaming of Tax Cuts for Multimillionaires

 Bitcoin and cryptocurrencies collectively are Money 3.0, a form of money that is entirely digital, entirely information.
 Even if you have a physical bitcoin wallet or paper wallet, the money does not reside in the wallet, only the keys!
 The keys release bitcoin money held on the blockchain.